tackaberry/geo-cwns-distance-coastline-transport/README.md

 This expects the data sources to be downloaded and existing in the same folder.

-Some data processing scripts automatically filter to US regions.

 The `main.js` file in `ee-source` can be used in Google Earth Engine to produce an output such as this:

 ![Google Earth Engine](screenshot-code.earthengine.google.com.png)